zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 [APZ 210.6] (#apz210 .6) {#apz210 .6 .ref .apz} "What drives away darkness”
-is Ragandhaya, Bhishandiya, Mohandiya, Optic Darkness, Dimensional Darkness, clairvoyance, immorality, blindness, loss of eyes, Nirvana Nirvana, Lossing Party Nirvana
+is Ragandhaya, Bhishandiya, Mohandiya, Optic Darkness, Dimensional Darkness, clairvoyance, immorality, blindness, loss of eyes, Nibbana Nibbana, Lossing Party Nibbana
 The loss shall drive away the darkness.
 Convenient.
 Disposal.
 Into Noodules Send up.
 Ready.
 “BH” is an honorary name.
 (7-2) (i) BH Determine to go should be used here.)